cjber/ukroutes/README.md

 3. **Determine the top `k` POIs to each postcode**

 The function `add_topk` determines the top `k` POI nodes to each postcode node.
-This function then determines which POI are associated with each postcode as a list, and assigns a buffer to each POI, indicating the Euclidean distance to the furthest postcode.
+This function then determines which POI are associated with each postcode and saves them as a list, then assigns a buffer to each POI, indicating the Euclidean distance to the furthest postcode.
 This information is then used for the routing.

 4. **Routing from POIs to postcodes**

-While the interest is in determining the distance from postcodes to POIs, the previous processing allows for a large speed-up by consering the reverse of this task.
+While the interest is in determining the distance from postcodes to POIs, the previous processing allows for a large speed-up by considering the reverse of this task.
 The `Routing` class in `routing.py` primarily routes using the Single Source Shortest Path `cugraph.sssp` algorithm, which allows for weighted routing from a single source to all other nodes in a graph.
 The graph itself is therefore filtered for each POI using the buffer determined in the `add_topk` function, and increased (if required) until all important postcodes relating to a POI are found within this subgraph.
 This approach means that for each postcode, the minimum returned distance indicates the nearest POI by drive-time.